lfrestrepog/if-docs/website/docs/05-models/cloud-instance-metadata.md

 ## Example Impl

 The following is an example of how cloud instance metadata can be invoked using an `impl`.
+This assumes you have already installed the IF standard library of models using `yarn add https://github.com/Green-Software-Foundation/if-models/`.

 ```yaml
 name: cloud-instance-metadata-demo